techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 This was about way more than just code, and realizing that left me with mixed feelings.

 On the one side, I felt humbled and vulnerable (maybe **for** him), mostly because I can relate to this on a personal level.
-I've lived in many places and moved a ton of times.
-So I am mindful of what it's like to be new to a city or country.
+I've lived in many places and moved a ton of times, so, I am mindful of what it's like to be new to a city or country.
 I remember what it was like to relocate my family to Austin, a place where we'd have no familial connections or support network.
 Then on the other hand, I was considerably upset that I, myself, didn't do _anything_ to prepare for this moment.

 Sure, one might argue that this is an HR responsibility, or even a wider team obligation.
-But for me, being member on this team, meant that I was naturally an accountable part of the equation.
+But for me, being a member on this team, meant that I was naturally an accountable part of the equation.

 After a few minutes of chatting, I learned that he needed a full-on introduction to not only our team and our product, but he also needed a quick run down of some bare essentials.
 He needed to know things like where to buy groceries, where to establish a bank account, what's in his community, etc. Consequently, I offered to give him a ride home that evening with the intent of pointing out some places of interest that he might want to know about.